 Take a hayride or stop by the Kensington Living History Village to learn more about early pioneers, too.
 The Living History Village boasts an authentic hearth and offers blacksmithing, woodworking, fiber arts and cooking demonstrations throughout the year.

-The full event runs noon-4 p.m. both days, with the draft horse harnessing before at 11 a.m.
-Most of the activities are free with a park pass, but fees will apply for some activities, including hayrides.
-A Metropark parking permit is required to enter, and prices are as follows: $35/standard annual admission and $10/daily admission.
+The full event runs noon-4 p.m.
+Saturday and Sunday.
+Most of the activities are free, but fees will apply for some activities, including hayrides.